 PREPARATION AND STAINING

 My preference is to completely dismantle the dry fitted chair and then prepare, stain and finish the various components separately.
 All pieces are sanded progressively 150 – 220 – 400 grit.
-The only wood I have found which does not need to be pre-treated (before stain application) is oak.
 The cherry I am using requires surface treatment to prevent blotching.
 I mix 3 parts methyl hydrate to 1 part shellac.
 Then apply mixture to each face using a small paint brush and cloth.
 Work with the grain.
 I left the pieces overnight, then applied the stain.
 I wanted a deep rich dark tone so I mixed one part gel espresso with 3 parts dark walnut.
 Again, I left the completed pieces overnight, then applied a second coat.